 January 25, 2011 - The World Bank Group has announced that it is making $27 billion in funding available over the next two years for countries of Europe and Central Asia (ECA) affected by the Eurozone crisis.

 Bulgaria became a member of IFC in 1991.
-Since then, IFC's investment in Bulgaria totaled $1.12 billion, including $224.3 million in funds mobilized from our partners, in 45 projects across a variety of sectors.
+Since then, IFC's investment in Bulgaria totaled $956.2 billion, including $224.3 million in funds mobilized from our partners, in 40 projects across a variety of sectors.
 In addition, IFC has supported trade flows of $326 million through its trade finance program.
-Our committed investment portfolio in Bulgaria as of 30 June 2014 is $287.5 million.
-In fiscal year 2014, IFC invested $82.1 million in Bulgaria.
+Our committed investment portfolio in Bulgaria as of 30 June 2015 is $194.1 million.
 IFC’s role in Bulgaria is changing in light of the country’s EU membership and the growing availability of private financing.
 IFC’s focus has centered on areas such as infrastructure, agriculture, and renewable energy.
 IFC also invested in the financial markets, general manufacturing, oil and gas.
-IFC provides advisory services to Bulgaria’s Government to introduce public-private partnerships in the water sector.

 IFC Strategy in Bulgaria